ayAyAyRon/hello-world/readme.txt

 Sexy ;)

 Welcome to my git repo!
 I'm still learning a lot.
 Like that git still inexplicably uses the overly confusing vim command-line editor if you forget to include a message in your commit.
+To be fair however, learning vim just boosted my nerd status by 42,000%.